khozlov/kitchen-scribe/README.md

 An additional option `-t` or `--type` allows you to decide what adjustment template should be used (possible variants are `environment`, `role` and `node` - `environment` being the default)

+**Important note:** When you're trying to apply a change to all your environemnts, don't use `*:*` as your search term.
+Chef will then try to apply those changes to the `_default` environemnt which is frozen and can't me modified.
+Try using `-name:_default` instead.

 Have fun!